msszczep/szcz-dot-org/resources/templates/md/posts/2019-06-01-in-memoriam-richard-english.md

 had earned my second master's degree.
 I had also made an unpaid career of my own in media generally: producing a TV series, making short documentary films, building websites, working on media policy, and of course working in radio, maintaining one radio show and then another.
-Among my adventures in media I had contributed to, and availed myself of, GRTV.
+Among the resources in media I had contributed to, and availed myself of, was GRTV.
 One day, I heard from my mother that Mr. English was working as staff at GRTV.

 So one day, I visited GRTV and (re)introduced myself.
 And it struck me: In all the times